 Due to the ever-increasing demand for medical services, shortages in specific sectors are likely to occur.
-For the most part, when healthcare facilities have gaps to fill due to seasonality, limited staff, training, or extended absence, they usually turn to travel medical experts.
+Mostly, when healthcare facilities have gaps due to seasonality, limited staff, training, or extended absence, they usually turn to travel medical experts.

 What does this mean?
 It means that healthcare travel jobs are one of the most rewarding industries to launch your career.